chetanrrk/LJOptimization/README.md

 10) vdw-to-fit.txt: example input to define bounds for the parameters (see below)

+11) ff_to_opt: contains the force field files

+12) psfs: contains the psfs of the molecules

+13) eval_energy_for_reweight: contains CHARMM script to evaluate the energy given a trajectory

-11) SI: folders containing supplementary info about
+14) SI: folders containing supplementary info about

 	a) feh.xlsx: optimized and scaled FEH